28 Days Later: Critical reception

 Critical views of the film were positive.
-Based on 234 reviews collected by the film review aggregator Rotten Tomatoes, 87% of critics gave 28 Days Later a positive review, with an average rating of 7.40/10.
+On the film review aggregator Rotten Tomatoes, 87% of 237 critics' reviews gave 28 Days Later a positive review, with an average rating of 7.40/10.
 The site's consensus reads: "Kinetically directed by Danny Boyle, 28 Days Later is both a terrifying zombie movie and a sharp political allegory."
 On Metacritic, the film received a rating of 73 out of 100 based on 39 reviews, indicating "generally favourable reviews".

 Bravo awarded it the 100th spot on their list of 'The 100 Scariest Movie Moments' in a four-episode 2004 television series.
 The commentators explained that making the zombies move fast for the first time was a bright and effective idea.
 In 2007, Stylus Magazine named it the second-best zombie movie of all time.
 The film also ranked at number 456 in Empire's 2008 list of the 500 greatest movies of all time.
 Bloody Disgusting ranked the film seventh in their list of the Top 20 Horror Films of the Decade, with the article saying "Zombie movie?
 Political allegory?
 Humanist drama?
 28 Days Later is all of those things and more—a genuine work of art by a director at the top of his game.
 What's so amazing about the film is the way it so expertly balances scenes of white-knuckled, hell-for-leather horror with moments of intimate beauty."
 In 2017, a poll of 150 actors, directors, writers, producers and critics for Time Out magazine ranked it the 97th-best British film ever.

-Cultural impact

-28 Days Later had an impact on horror films, and was credited with starting a revival for the zombie genre, along with the Resident Evil franchise.
-The 2004 remake of Dawn of the Dead, for example, was influenced by 28 Days Later.
-28 Days Later was followed by other infection films such as Shaun of the Dead (2004), Black Sheep (2006), Planet Terror (2007), Dead Snow (2009) and Zombieland (2009), as well as books such as World War Z (2006), Pride and Prejudice and Zombies (2009) and Warm Bodies (2010), and zombie-themed graphic novels and television shows such as The Walking Dead.
-The zombie revival trend lasted for more than a decade after 28 Days Later, before eventually declining in popularity by the late 2010s.

-During the COVID-19 pandemic, images of a national lockdown in the United Kingdom and stay-at-home orders elsewhere were compared to the opening sequence of 28 Days Later.
-In 2021, Megan Burns said of the film, "When I joined the cast of 28 Days Later I had no idea of how big a cultural impact it would have and what a game-changer it would be to the 'zombie' genre.
-Even now after all these years, (or perhaps especially now with the current situation) people want to talk about the film and that's incredible."
+Rotten Tomatoes lists the film on its 100 Best Zombie Movies, Ranked by Tomatometer.
+In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century", finishing at number 156.
+That same month, it ranked number 53 on Rolling Stone's list of "The 100 Best Movies of the 21st Century," and The Hollywood Reporter ranked the film at number six on its list of the "25 Best Horror Movies of the 21st Century."